Identifying your coverage needs is the first step you need to take to buy physician disability insurance.

 In both case scenarios, the agents receive a commission as a percentage of total sales made.
 To avoid getting duped, work with an independent broker.
 That way, you will have multiple policy options to choose from.

-The final way that disability insurance agents trick doctors is up-selling.
+The final way that disability insurance agents trick doctors is by up-selling.

 Physician disability insurance features a variety of optional benefits you can add to your policy, known as riders.
 A good agent will help you pick out the appropriate riders for your coverage needs.